WordPress/book/Content/Part 4/27-update-notifications.md

 > Parkinson shows how you can go in to the board of directors and get approval for building a multi-million or even billion dollar atomic power plant, but if you want to build a bike shed you will be tangled up in endless discussions.

 An atomic plant is so vast that only very few people can grasp it.
 The board of directors assume that somebody has the knowledge and has done the groundwork.
-In contrast, everyone can build a bike shed, so everyone has an opinion on how it should be done, and especially what color it should be.
+In contrast, everyone can build a bike shed, so everyone has an opinion on how it should be done, and especially what color it should be painted.

-In his book, _Producing Open Source Software_, Karl Fogel notes that as the technical difficulty of an issue goes down, the “[probability of meandering goes up](http://producingoss.com/en/producingoss.html#bikeshed):”
+In his book _Producing Open Source Software_, Karl Fogel notes that as the technical difficulty of an issue goes down, the “[probability of meandering goes up](http://producingoss.com/en/producingoss.html#bikeshed):”

 > consensus is hardest to achieve in technical questions that are simple to understand and easy to have an opinion about, and in "soft" topics such as organization, publicity, funding, etc. People can participate in those arguments forever, because there are no qualifications necessary for doing so, no clear ways to decide (even afterward) if a decision was right or wrong, and because simply outwaiting other discussants is sometimes a successful tactic.